Toroidal compactifications of the moduli spaces of Drinfeld modules: Introduction

 \end{sbpara}

-\begin{sbrem} \ \begin{enumerate} \item[(1)] If $S$ is a scheme over $A$ with trivial log structure, a log Drinfeld module over $S$ of rank $d$ with level $N$ structure is equivalent to a Drinfeld module over $S$ of rank $d$ with Drinfeld level $N$ structure (see \ref{Deflog1}). \item[(2)] A Drinfeld module is additive and a log structure is multiplicative.
+\begin{sbrem} \ \begin{enumerate} \item[(1)] If $S$ is a scheme over $A$ with trivial log structure, the notions of a log Drinfeld module over $S$ of rank $d$ with level $N$ structure and of a Drinfeld module over $S$ of rank $d$ with Drinfeld level $N$ structure are equivalent (see \ref{Deflog1}). \item[(2)] A Drinfeld module is additive and a log structure is multiplicative.
 Hence it is not very easy to connect these two different notions to define a log Drinfeld module.
-In our formulation, a log Drinfeld module is like a centaur: It has the body $\overline{\cL}$ whose half $\cL$ is additive and whose the other half $M_S^{-1}\cL^\times$ is multiplicative. \end{enumerate} \end{sbrem}
+In our formulation, a log Drinfeld module is like a centaur: it has the body $\overline{\cL}$ whose half $\cL$ is additive and whose other half $M_S^{-1}\cL^\times$ is of multiplicative nature. \end{enumerate} \end{sbrem}